Wise Review [2023] – 7 Must Knows

 - Sending Fee: This is a payment processing fee which is applied to the payment method used to fund the transfer, such as credit or debit card fees.

 Wise uses the mid-market rate but this is where other services build in fees. - Receiving Fee: Banks will usually charge a fee to receive the money if it comes from an overseas source.
+Beware though, this fee can be at significant cost to the receiver with fees of $10 – $50 USD.
+Wise and other quality services can usually eliminate this fee by using local bank accounts.

 Saving the Most Money